stacksjs/stacks/README.md

 ## Postcardware

-Two things are true: Stacks OSS will always stay open-source, and we do/would love to receive postcards from wherever Stacks is used! 🌍 _And we also publish them on our website. -Thank you, Spatie_
+Stacks OSS will always stay open-sourced, and we will always love to receive postcards from wherever Stacks is used!  _And we also publish them on our website.
+Thank you, Spatie, for pioneering this._

-Our address: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA, USA
+Our address: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA, USA 🌎

 ## Sponsors